gdsbook/book/notebooks/11_regression.md

 Thus, increasing the number of randomly-chosen neighbors does not significantly adjust the long-run average of zero.
 Taken together, we can conclude that there is distinct positive spatial dependence in the error.
 This means that our over- and under-predictions are likely to cluster.

+## Next Steps

+For additional reading on the topics covered in this chapter, please consult the following resources:

+For a more in-depth discussion of the fundamentals of spatial econometrics and applications in both GUI and command-line software, consult

+Anselin, Luc and Sergio Rey.
+2014. *Modern Spatial Econometrics in Practice: A Guide to GeoDa, GeoDaSpace, and PySAL.* GeoDa Press.

+For additional mathematical detail and more extensive treatment of space-time models, consult:

+Cressie, Noel and Christopher N. Wikle.
+2011. *Statistics for Spatio-Temporal Data*.
+Singapore: Wiley Press.

+For an alternative perspective on regression and critique of the spatial econometric perspective, consider:

+Gibbons, Stephen and Henry G. Overman.
+2012.
+"Mostly Pointless Spatial Econometrics." *Journal of Regional Science* 52: 172-191.

+And for a useful overview of the discussions around multilevel modelling, with references therein to further resources, consider:

+Owen, Gwilym, Richard Harris, and Kelvyn Jones.
+"Under Examination: Multilevel models, geography and health research." *Progress in Human Geography* 40(3): 394-412.